14 Unusual Things to Do in Hamburg—Perfect for First-Time Visitors

 When you see the wavy glass top section sitting on top of a red brick warehouse from the 60s, you’ll know you’ve found the Elbphilharmonie.
 It serves not only as a concert hall, but also as a 5-star hotel (the Westin Hamburg, going for a cool EUR 380 a night) and restaurant.

-But even if you’re staying at a different hotel and you’re not there for a concert, don’t fret.
-The Elbphilharmonie invites everyone to its public viewing platform called the Plaza.
+Most importantly, the Elbphilharmonie invites everyone to its public viewing platform called the Plaza.
 It’s a very cool area right between the glass and brick sections of the building.
 There’s an indoor and outdoor area.

 The Elbphilharmonie escalator and “Plaza”

 If you want to be sure you get to visit the plaza, book your tickets online in advance.
-There are limits on the number of people visiting and you get a time when you’ll be allowed in.
+There are limits on the number of people visiting, and you get a time when you’ll be allowed in.

 U-Boat Museum